Shippable/docs/sources/provision/tutorial/provision-aws-vpc-ansible.md

 **2b.
 Add `resources` section of the config**

 `resources` section holds the config info that is necessary to deploy to a Kubernetes cluster.
-In this case we have 4 resources defined of type `cliConfig` and `gitRepo`.
+In this case we have 3 resources defined of type `cliConfig`, `gitRepo` and `params`.

 ```
 resources: